Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: Introduction

-Attempts to extend these multi-center potentials, and use $N$-center DFT for $T>0$ applications to complex systems like, say, WDM plastics~\cite{hamelCH12}, have exploited increasing computer power without change in the conceptual framework.
-In the following we argue, and provide realistic examples to show that these approaches, be they at the level of Stillinger-Weber (SW)~\cite{SW85}, or bond-order potentials, or with ``high through-put data-base fittings''~\cite{OQMD}, are in fact not necessary, at least for fluids and systems with some simplifying symmetries, if the full power of DFT is exploited.
+In the following we argue, and provide realistic examples to show that these empirical data-fitting approaches, be they at the level of Stillinger-Weber (SW)~\cite{SW85}, or bond-order potentials, or with ``high through-put data-base fittings''~\cite{OQMD}, are in fact not necessary, at least for fluids and systems with some simplifying symmetries, if the full power of DFT is exploited.
+However, $N$-atom DFT is necessary and best used to provide first-principles benchmarks for other methods including one-atom DFT methods.

-If we consider an electron-ion system in equilibrium at the temperature $T$, with a one-body electron density $n(\vec{r})$, and a one-body ion density $\rho(\vec{r})$, standard DFT asserts that all the thermodynamic properties and linear transport properties are a functional of just the one-body $n(r)$ and $\rho(r)$, while the many-body interactions are also functionals of just these one body densities.
+If we consider an electron-ion system in equilibrium at the temperature $T$, with a one-body electron density $n(\vec{r})$, and a one-body ion density $\rho(\vec{r})$, standard DFT asserts that {\it all} the thermodynamic properties and linear transport properties are a functional of just the one-body $n(r)$ and $\rho(r)$, while the many-body interactions are also functionals of just these one body densities.
 Hence multi-center approaches should {\it not be necessary} if DFT is rigorously applied.
 The many-body effects are relegated to the exchange-correlation (XC) functionals.
 The functionals are non-local but remain one-body density functionals.
 At finite-$T$ we use the free-energy functionals $F_{ss'}^{xc}[n_s,n_{s'}]$, where $s$ or $s'=e,i$ is the species index, with $n_e=n(r), n_i=\rho(r)$~\cite{ilciacco93}.
 The finite-$T$ free-energy functionals reduce to the usual ground-state energy functionals at $T=0$.